Josef Bican: Life after retirement

 In the 1990s, Bican spoke to Czech TV about the difficulty of scoring during his era: "When I talk to young reporters, they always say, 'Mr Bican, scoring was easier back in your day.'
 But I ask them, 'How come?
 Look, are there opportunities today?'
 And they tell me, 'Of course there are, many of them'.
 And I say, 'There you go.
 If there weren't opportunities, it would be difficult.
 But if there are, scoring is the same as it was a hundred years ago, and will be the same in a hundred years' time, too.
 It will always be the same."
 Bican further stated: "Everybody would agree that a chance should be a goal.
 If I got five chances, I scored five goals – if I got seven then it was seven."

 "Bican was incredibly unlucky at the height of his career.
 There was no World Cup in 1942 or 1946 because of the war.
 If the 1942 edition had taken place, for example, he would surely have become more widely known.
 Perhaps he might even have been as famous as Pele", Radovan Jelinek, sports historian said about him.

 Death

-Bican died in Prague on 12 December 2001 at the age of 88.
+After suffering from heart problems for several months, Bican died in Prague on 12 December 2001 at the age of 88, and was buried in Vyšehrad cemetery.

 On 25 September 2013, which would have been Bican's 100th birthday, Slavia Prague commemorated him by wearing shirts that featured a replica of his signature on them.